Falcon Acceleration for Machine Learning Applications

 Deep Convolutional Neural Networks (DNNs) are among the ML algorithms that have seen wide adoption as they offer increased accuracy for complex applications such as image classification and speech recognition.
 Parameter optimization is a common approach to increase algorithm performance but Data Scientists and Application Developers could benefit from FPGA acceleration of core algorithm functions such as matrix multiply operations (GEMM).
 At the same time, DNNs are quickly evolving and this evolution is introducing irregular parallelism on custom data types that are a great fit for FPGA’s extreme customizability.

-Parallelized algorithms on FPGA acceleration platforms such as DNNs can result in up to X runtime improvement.
+Parallelized algorithms on FPGA acceleration platforms such as DNNs can result orders of magnitude faster run-time.

 The flexible logic of FPGAs and the automated algorithm implementation with Merlin eliminates the barrier presented by available ASICs to frequently update business-critical ML algorithms.